EDUCATIONAL OUTREACH PROGRAMS

 Opening the Door to Biomedical Careers

-A "hands-on," paid, ten-week summer internship program for college students who have participated in Project Success/High School Program.
+A "hands-on," paid, ten-week summer internship program offered ONLY for college students who have participated in Project Success/High School Program.

 College applicants must have participated in Project Success while in high school in order to be eligible to apply.